martinthomson/internet-draft-template/draft-davis-valverde-srtp-assurance.md

 ## Receiver Behavior {#receiver}
 Receivers SHOULD utilize the signaled information in application logic to instantiate the SRTP cryptographic context.
-In the even there is no SRTP assurance attributes present in SDP receivers MUST fallback to {{RFC3711}} for guesting the ROC and {{RFC4568}} logic for late binding to gleam the SSRC and sequence numbers.
+In the even there is no SRTP Context attributes present in SDP receivers MUST fallback to {{RFC3711}} for guesting the ROC and {{RFC4568}} logic for late binding to gleam the SSRC and sequence numbers.

 ## Update Frequency {#frequency}
-Senders SHOULD provide SRTP assurance SDP when SDP Crypto attributes are negotiated.
+Senders SHOULD provide SRTP Context SDP when SDP Crypto attributes are negotiated.
 There is no explicit time or total number of packets in which a new update is required from sender to receiver.
 By following natural session updates,  session changes and session liveliness checks this specification will not cause overcrowding on the session establishment protocol's signaling channel.

 # Security Considerations
-When SDP carries SRTP Assurance attributes additional insights are present about the SRTP Cryptographic context.
+When SDP carries SRTP Context attributes additional insights are present about the SRTP cryptographic context.
+Due to this an intermediary MAY be able to analyze how long a session has been active by the ROC value.

-Care MUST be taken as per the {{RFC8866}} that keying material must not be sent over unsecure channels unless the SDP can be both private (encrypted) and authenticated.
+Since the SRTP Context attribute is carried in plain-text (alongside existing values like the SRTP Master Key for a given session) care MUST be taken as per the {{RFC8866}} that keying material must not be sent over unsecure channels unless the SDP can be both private (encrypted) and authenticated.

 # IANA Considerations

 This document updates the "attribute-name (formerly "att-field")" sub-registry of the "Session Description Protocol (SDP) Parameters" registry (see Section 8.2.4 of [RFC8866]).
-Specifically, it adds the SDP "a=srtpass" attribute for use at both the media level.
+Specifically, it adds the SDP "a=srtpctx" attribute for use at both the media level.

 ~~~~
 Contact name: IETF AVT Working Group or IESG if the AVT Working Group is closed
 Contact email address: avt@ietf.org
-Attribute name: srtpass
+Attribute name: srtpctx
 Attribute syntax: TODO
 Attribute semantics: TODO
 Attribute value: TODO